suxess-it/kubriX/bootstrap/BOOTSTRAP.md

     export KUBRIX_CUSTOMER_REPO_TOKEN="blabla"
     ```

-4. set the domain, under which kubriX should be available.
+4. optional: set the domain, under which kubriX should be available.

     this domain will be used by external-dns.
     TODO: customizing external-dns is not explained here and not part of bootstrap yet.
 So it will only work with ionos and 'kubrix.cloud' domain.